nunofachada/cf4ocl/README.md

 * Build an OpenCL program with one instruction by passing an array of filenames containing the kernels.
 * Automatic or manual device selection.
-* Doesn't hide OpenCL objects from you.
+* Doesn't hide OpenCL objects from the client programmer.

 ### CL Profiler